tatsumoto-ren/tatsumoto-ren.github.io/blog/writing-japanese.md

 you will naturally acquire the ability to guess the stroke order of most new kanji you encounter, and stroke order diagrams on your cards won't let you make a mistake and not notice it.

+The important part is to have a stroke order font included on your cards and presicely follow the order each time a card comes up.

 ### What about Production RTK

 Sometimes you see people recommending to *do RTK after you're fluent*.